 See message inside from TUC General Secretary, Frances O’Grady.
 Link

 New courses are regularly being arranged for school reps.
 These are Foundation and Advanced courses.
 If you are interested, please contact Association Secretary, Marion Wilson.
-A number of union conferences and courses will be held this year, including our National Education conference in July, the Disabled Teachers’ conference (July), the NUT LGBT conference (July) and the Black Teachers’ conference will be held in November.
+A number of union conferences and courses have been held this year, including our National Education conference in July, the Disabled Teachers’ conference (July), the NUT LGBT conference (July) and the Black Teachers’ conference will be held in November.
 Details of the Black Teachers’ conference and other events, on this link.
 The NUT offers a whole range of courses for members.
 For details of all these events and how to apply follow this link.

 Ofsted have republished their “myth-busting” advice – this time with some videos and a commentary from Sean Harford.
 It can be found on this link: https://educationinspection.blog.gov.uk/2016/01/20/busting-myths-on-ofsted-inspections/